Visiting/Questions to Ask the Nursing Home

 - How often does the nurse practitioner see the residents?
 How much time does the nurse practitioner spend with each resident?

 - Does each unit/station always have a nurse on 24/7 (mandated by law)?
 Is that nurse a registered nurse (RN), a licensed practical nurse (LPN) or both?

 - Who runs activities and what is his/her background?
 Can you show me an activities schedule for the week/month?

 - Do you run activities so residents can enjoy events in the community?

 - Are there weekend and evening activities?

-- How often do outside people (e.g. singers) come in to entertain the residents?
+- How often do outside entertainers perform for the residents?